Goldstriker208/Hackintosh-Gigabyte-B365M-DS3H/README.md

 # What's Not Working
 - Apple DRM such as Apple TV Movies
 - Sidecar
-- WD Black Nvme and probably other nvme drives may crash frequently resulting a kernal panic
+- WD Black NVMe and probably other NVMe drives may crash frequently resulting a kernel panic

 # MacOS Version
 - Tested on macOS Catalina 10.15.7